LEWES CROWN COURT

 MR. NARDECCHIA:

 The court has heard evidence from both Mr. Kean and Mr. and Mrs. Day.
-You
+You have

 heard the nature of the evidence.
-It is disclosed that Mr. and Mrs. Day were
+It is disclosed that Mr. and Mrs. Day were the

 complainants.
-I do not believe it is going too far to ask the court to put
+I do not believe it is going too far to ask the court to put two and two

-together and come to the conclusion that the complaints must have been of
+together and come to the conclusion that the complaints must have been of the nature

-that Mrs. and Mrs. Day gave evidence about, namely that they had seen water
+that Mrs. and Mrs. Day gave evidence about, namely that they had seen water in the

-ditch, that there was flooding, the water would come down the driveway, flood
+ditch, that there was flooding, the water would come down the driveway, flood Pepper

 Alley; Mr. Kean would have known, therefore, that this was a sensitive area